-The STM32CubeProgrammer software will then program the firmware into the flash memory on the STM32 CPU on STM32F407VET6 development board (the STM32CubeProgrammer software calls this "downloading").
+The STM32CubeProgrammer software will then program the firmware into the flash memory on the STM32H743 CPU.
 After a short time a dialog box will pop up saying that "File download completed".
 Do not do anything at this point as the software will then start reading back the firmware programmed into the flash.